 Ground of Insurrection

-I have been working with Less Than Three Press since December 2011.
+I have been working with Nine Star Press since August 2019.

 Supernatural Consultant Volume One received this award.